Strong field lensing by Damour-Solodukhin wormhole

 A very effective tool for sampling strong field regime of gravity is provided by the gravitational lensing phenomenon, be it by a BH [8] or a wormhole [9], when the light rays pass arbitrarily close to the photon sphere in either case.
 Light rays passing infinitesimally close to the photon sphere wind up a large number of times before escaping away.
 While the the theoretical effect of light bending plays the role of core physics (see, e.g., [10,11]), the observable effect of gravitational lensing is a step ahead providing observable set of values that may constitute a kind of "identity card"\ (name coined by Bozza [12]) for different types of lenses.
 Since good evidences exist in favor of black holes (e.g., each galaxy is believed to host a black hole in its center), a curious question is to what extent a wormhole can reproduce strong field lensing observables of a Schwarzschild black hole.

 DS wormhole introduces a deviation parameter $\lambda $ in the Schwarzschild metric converting it into a black hole foil.
-The event horizon then is replaced by a high tension distribution of exotic matter localized around the wormhole throat at $r_{\text{th}}=2GM$.
+The event horizon then is replaced by a high tension distribution of exotic matter localized around the wormhole throat at $r_{\textmd{th}}=2GM$.
 DS found that many observational features of a Schwarzschild black hole on classical and quantum level could be well mimicked by a wormhole, if the parameter $\lambda $ is sufficiently (exponentially) small, $\lambda \sim e^{-4\pi GM^{2}}$.
-They argued that the only way to observationally distinguish a wormhole from a black hole is to observe the classical effect of matter accretion over the long \textquotedblleft wormhole bounce\textquotedblright\ time scale $\Delta t=2GM\ln \left( \frac{1}{\lambda ^{2}}\right) $, or quantum effect of Hawking evaporation again over a long time scale $\Delta t=16\pi G^{2}M^{3}$ .
+They argued that the only way to observationally distinguish a wormhole from a black hole is to observe the classical effect of matter accretion over the long \textquotedblleft wormhole bounce\textquotedblright\ time scale $\Delta t=2GM\ln \left(\frac{1}{\lambda^{2}}\right)$, or quantum effect of Hawking evaporation again over a long time scale $\Delta t=16\pi G^{2}M^{3}$.